IntuitionAmiga/MC64000/core/src/cpp/README.md

 ## Example C++ Runtime

+### Standards
+- Requires C++17:
+    - Shorthand namespaces
+    - `if constexpr`
+- Does use compile-time checking:
+    - static_assert.
+    - type checks.
+    - range checks.
+- Does not focus on memory safety:
+    - Primarily this is due to the fact that the virtual machine can construct any plausible 64-bit value and interpret it as an address meaning that it is inherently unsafe.
+    - Uses standard C libraries for basic IO and memory allocation.

 ### Coding Style
 - 4 space indentation.
 - Opening brace on same line as structure/function/control statement.